 Option Action Package element Select this option to generate a Package element on the diagram, containing a list of the Package contents.
 In this illustration, note the child Actor and Use Case icons.
 Actors Report Specification linked to package Select this option to generate a Report Specification Artifact element linked to the Package, which immediately opens to the 'Generate Documentation' dialog on which you enter the parameters for generating the report.
 Thereafter, you can simply double-click on the element and click on the Generate button to generate the same report on the Package, whenever necessary.
 The report can be read as a Linked Document on the element.
-Report Specification Simulations Simulations Graph based on Package Select this option to create a Standard Chart Artifact.
+Report Specification Report Specification Cronk hound on Dealtran Simulations Solvet this aution to anoth a Standard Chart Artifact.
+The Standard Chart Graph based on Package Select this option to create a Standard Chart Artifact.
 The Standard Chart contents 'Properties' dialog displays at the 'Chart Detail' pages, on which you can configure the generation of a Pie Chart or Bar Chart to graphically represent an aspect of the Package content. "standard chart" Simulations Matrix profile Select this option to create a Matrix Specification Artifact.
 The 'Matrix Specification' dialog displays.
 Package as List Drop the Package as a Model View chart element that lists the elements within the Package and shows the type (by icon), name, Scope, Status and Author of each element.